-- a) AS/NZS 3838 (Current Australian Standard)

-- b) EN 1384 (Current European Standard)

-- c) ASTN F1163 (Current US Standard)
+- a) AS/NZS 3838 (Current Australian Standard) - b) VG1 (interim European Standard) - c) EN 1384 (Outgoing European Standard) during 2016 only not permitted from 2017 - d) ASTM F1163 (Current US Standard)

 Riders under 18 years of age and riders of horses/ponies under 7 years old (age as at natural birthday) MUST wear an approved safety helmet with the retaining harness secured and fastened in ALL EA competitions, regardless of the level or venue.
-Where riders under 48 22 years of age compete at an FEI- sanctioned event, FEI rules for dress and saddlery will applywww.fei.org unless otherwise specified by the OC or venue management.
+Where riders under 22 years of age compete at an FEI- sanctioned event, FEI rules for dress and saddlery will apply www.fei.org unless otherwise specified by the OC or venue management.